avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 </p>

 <br>
-To hydrate tweet identifiers that are contained in a .txt file in twarc, run the command :
+To hydrate tweet identifiers that are contained in a .txt file in twarc, run the command:

     for tweet in t.hydrate(open('ids.txt')):
       print(tweet["text"])